 If you find a name that is not already taken, you can reserve it for up to 60 days by filing a Name Availability Request Form.

-Step 2: Appoint a Registered Agent
+3. Select a Registered Agent (Mandatory)

 In order to form an LLC in North Dakota, you must appoint a registered agent.
-An LLC registered agent is an individual or business entity who will act as the official representative of your business in legal matters.
+An LLC registered agent is an individual or business entity that will act as the official representative of your business in legal matters.

 North Dakota registered agents must have a physical address in North Dakota and be available during normal business hours.
 They can receive vital legal documents on behalf of your company at this address.

 The easiest way to find an agent is to use registered agent services, but you can also look for them yourself.